 Duvet – if fire is not possible, having that second or third drum liner can be a God send as a drum liner can be stuffed with vegetation to create a natural duvet.
 Just watch out for that trapped moisture when putting this insulated “blanket” on top of you.

-Dry Storage – In the event of rain in warm weather, you can use the bag as dry storage.
+Dry Storage – When raining while in warm weather, you can use the bag as dry storage.
 I simply take off my shirt and any gear I want to keep dry, put it in the trash bag, and wait for that summer shower to pass.
 I will do the same when walking through thick vegetation covered in dew.
+Once the moisture is passed, I still have something dry to wear.

 Water Collector – like a small tarp impervious to water, a piece of plastic can be spread out to capture rain or even dew.
 Find or make a depression in open space keeping the center of the plastic the lowest point.
 Weigh down the corners with rocks or sticks.